jheling/freeathome/README.md

 ## Debugging

 If one of your devices does not work, feel free to open an issue.
 Please provide some debugging information about your setup.
+In order to add new devices, please also send a copy of your free@home device XML configuration as well as some status updates.
+See below how to obtain both.

-In order to add new devices, please also send a copy of your free@home device XML configuration.
-You may obtain one like this:
+### 1. Dumping free@home configuration

 * Go to _Developer Tools_ -> _Services_
 * Enter _Service_: `freeathome.dump`